Menu

 Washington, DC

-KEY AWARDS Council on Tall Buildings & Urban Habitat (CBTUH), Award of Excellence, 2023; American Institute of Architects New York, Honor Award, 2023; Mies Crown Hall Americas Prize, Outstanding Project, 2022 (years 2018 – 2021); Architectural Record, Top 10 Projects, 2021; American Council of Engineering Companies, New York Platinum Award, Category C: Structural Systems, 2020; Global Architecture & Design Awards, 2nd Place in Office Category, 2018; MIPIM Architectural Review, Future Project Award, 2016
+AWARDS American Institute of Architects New York (AIA NY), Honor Award, 2023; Council on Tall Buildings & Urban Habitat (CBTUH), Award of Excellence, 2023; Mies Crown Hall Americas Prize (MCHAP), Outstanding Project, 2022; Architectural Record, Top 10 Projects, 2021; American Council of Engineering Companies New York (ACEC NY), Platinum Award, 2020; Global Architecture & Design Awards, Runner-up, 2018; World Architecture News, WAN Awards, Shortlist, 2018; MIPIM / Architectural Review, Future Project Award, 2016

 CLIENT Tishman Speyer